top of page

 College Scholarships

 The AIS Scholarship program is to help undergraduate Native American/Alaska Native students with financial support to attend a college or university, maintain enrollment, and graduate.
-Scholarship Awards are based on up to one-half of tuition and need for the term or academic year the student is applying for and are allocated directly to the school for the student.
+Scholarship Awards are based on need for the term the student is applying for and are allocated directly to the school for the student.
 Students will need to have their own email account in order to apply.

 GUIDELINES